 There are quite some apparent differences between Federal and State Drug selling.
-Typically, the laws of the state are mainly applicable when drugs are sold within the country, while on the other hand, the federal laws are applicable when the drugs are sold across the borders or even international borders.
+Typically, the laws of the state are mainly applicable when drugs are sold within the country, while on the other hand, federal laws are applicable when the drugs are sold across the borders or even international borders.

 Even though there are a few states which tend to use the sentencing guidelines along with the mandatory minimum sentencing, each of them functions differently.

 Mandatory minimum sentences are carried on for years despite disagreements by society and judges.
-In the past few years, South Carolina and Rhode Island abolished at least a few drug mandatory minimums entirely, offering an example for national reform.
+In the past few years, South Carolina and Rhode Island abolished at least a few drug mandatory minimums entirely, offering an example of national reform.
 The Criminal Justice Policy Foundation (CJPF) is also refining and teaching the community about the necessity for modification for years.
-Back in the summers of 2015, Executive Director Eric E. Sterling of the CJPF invited President Obama to lecture about mandatory minimums for the duration of his leftover months in office.
-Even though most of the people thought that the laws were going to be reformed, there was no change seen until 2016.
+Back in the summer of 2015, Executive Director Eric E. Sterling of the CJPF invited President Obama to lecture about mandatory minimums for the duration of his leftover months in office.
+Even though most people thought that the laws were going to be reformed, there was no change seen until 2016.

-This elaborative overview of the mandatory minimum sentencing explains a lot of things.
+This elaborative overview of mandatory minimum sentencing explains a lot of things.
 For more informative articles, stay connected with us on our Cell Block Legendz website.